Bass Lake, California: Recreation

-Bass Lake has been a regional recreation destination since the mid-20th century.
-By 1955 it was reported to attract more than half a million visitors annually.
-The lake supports activities such as fishing, swimming, water skiing, and boating, and serves as a base for access to nearby Sierra Nevada trails and Yosemite National Park.
+Bass Lake developed into a major recreation destination during the 20th century.
+By 1955, it was drawing more than half a million visitors annually.
+Fishing has long been among the lake's recreational uses, with anglers traveling to the area by the early 20th century.
+Other activities include swimming, boating, and water skiing.

-An Independence Day fireworks display has been held at the lake since the 1930s, drawing large crowds from across Madera County.
+An Independence Day fireworks display has been held at the lake since the 1930s and has long attracted large crowds.

-The lake also has a history in competitive sport.
-It hosted the 1983 and 1984 United States Triathlon Series National Championships, and triathlon events continue to be staged there in the 21st century.
+Bass Lake hosted the United States Triathlon Series National Championships in 1983 and 1984, and continues to host triathlon events.

 Education

-Bass Lake was served by Bass Lake Elementary School on the lake’s north shore.
-The school opened in 1947 and operated until 2010.
+Bass Lake Elementary School opened on the lake's north shore in 1947 and operated until 2010.

-Throughout its history the school faced low enrollment, often under 100 students.
-By its final year enrollment had declined to 44, and the school district cited financial pressures in deciding to close the campus.
+Low enrollment periodically threatened the school with closure, including in 1966.
+By 2010, enrollment had fallen to 44 students.
+The district cited declining enrollment and rising operating costs in its decision to close the school.

-In media
+Filming locations

-Bass Lake has been used as a filming location for several motion pictures.
+Bass Lake has been used as a filming location for several feature films.

-In 1931, RKO shot scenes for Carnival Boat at the Sugar Pine Lumber Company on the lake’s eastern shore.
+In 1931, RKO filmed scenes for Carnival Boat at the Sugar Pine Lumber Company on the lake's eastern shore.

 The 1945 film Leave Her to Heaven used Bass Lake to represent a setting in Maine.

-In 1987, Bass Lake was the primary location for the comedy The Great Outdoors, with several scenes filmed at Ducey’s Bass Lake Lodge.
+In 1987, Bass Lake was a principal filming location for the comedy The Great Outdoors, with several scenes filmed at Ducey's Bass Lake Lodge.